Samija123/Event-Scheduler/README.md

 Should be considered -->
 Code Clarity:  ensure the code is well-structured, well-commented, and easy to understand.
-Error Handling: implement robust error handling mechanisms to prevent unexpe
+Error Handling: implement robust error handling mechanisms to prevent unexpected errors.